Deciding which cat breed is best for you is a matter of circumstance, lifestyle, and opinion.

 Also known as the domestic shorthair or ‘moggie’, the tabby cat is the most common breed of cat found in Australia.
 Unlike all the pedigree cats in this list, the tabby has no defined lineage and is one of the most diverse groupings of cats – with personalities as wild and varied as the coats they come in.

 One of the most popular breeds of cat in the United States, the Abyssinian has grown in popularity in Australia due to its short and easy to manage coat paired with its playful nature.
 The Abyssinian breed is a people cat which makes it a very affectionate companion.

 Also known as the long haired Siamese, the Burmese cat carries itself with the same poise as a Siamese without the vocal performances.
 They tend to not be as active as other breeds making them a great choice for families where space is limited.

 Like the Persian and Siamese breeds, the Himalayan is also similar in temperament, with an intelligent nature that makes them very social and wonderful companions.

-What Australian list of cat breeds would be complete without our very own homegrown variety – the Australian Mist breed of cat?
-With an easy to maintain short coat (much like a Burmese) the Australian Mist has been purpose bred to not attack our flora and fauna.
-With an affectionate nature and great love for their owners, this homegrown cat is the perfect addition to your family.
+What Australian list of cat breeds would be complete without our homegrown variety – the Australian Mist breed.
+With an easy to maintain short coat (much like a Burmese) the Australian Mist has been purpose bred to not attack our native plants and animals.
+With an affectionate nature and great love for its owners, this homegrown cat is the perfect addition to your family.

 A gentle and reserved cat, the Russian Blue is as intelligent as it is sensitive and quiet.
 Its short coat doesn’t require much (if any) grooming.
 Highly intelligent and reserved, the Russian Blue makes the ideal cat for families with quiet children.